Trees

 Daffodils

 Also known as Narcissus.
 Spring bulbs which naturalize well in sun.
 The most common colour is yellow, although two-tones and whites also abound.
 1 bunching with cream bonnets and yellow trumpets, and 1 yellow available.
 Deer resistant.
 4-20 inches tall, depending on variety. $2.
-2 pots.
+Damaged by January’s cold; we’ve taken them off the market for now.

 Dahlias